kamranzafar/spring-jpa-wicket-bootstrap/README.md

-# Open Enterprise Java Web Template
+# Open Wicket Web Template

 This is a working template project, which show cases a sample multi-tier J2EE web application with __Apache Wicket__, __Spring IoC__, __JPA/Hibernate__ integration and a __Bootstrap__ based frontend.
 It demonstrates _MvC_, _SoC_, _IoC_, _DAO_, _Service layer_ and _Open Session in View_ patterns and other J2EE best practices.

-This template can easily be extended into a fully functional J2EE web application.
+This template can easily be extended into a fully functional Wicket based web application.

 ## Usage

-This template uses maven and is tested on Tomcat7 against Postgres 9.1 database.
+This template uses maven and is tested on Tomcat7 against Postgres 9.3 database.
 In order to deploy it follow the below steps:

 1. Clone this project, __git clone git://github.com/kamranzafar/spring-jpa-wicket-bootstrap.git__
 2. Create a postgres database